Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 }
 ```

-Sample asking the consumer for a PEM public key file and returning oauth clientID
+Sample asking the consumer for a PEM public key file and returning oauth clientID:

 ```json
 {